-- A.7 Fiera Capital Corporation ("Fiera") has been retained to manage the Canadian and global equities of the Fund.
-Fiera has also been retained to hedge the foreign currency exposures of the Fund's investments with Fiera Comox and CBRE. - A.8 Fiera's may hold up to 10% of the equity portion of the Fund in short-term investments, cash or cash equivalents. - A.9 Fiera's equity performance objectives are to exceed the return of the S&P / TSX Composite Index for the Canadian equity portion of their portfolio, and to exceed the return of the MSCI World Index (Canadian dollars) for the global equity portion of their portfolio. - A.10 Fiera will passively hedge Fiera Comox's and CBRE's exposures to foreign currencies on a quarterly basis.
+- A.7 Fiera Capital Corporation ("Fiera Capital") has been retained to manage the global equities of the Fund.
+Fiera has also been retained to hedge the foreign currency exposures of the Fund's investments with Fiera Comox and CBRE Caledon. - A.8 Fiera Capital may hold up to 10% of the equity portion of the Fund in short-term investments, cash or cash equivalents. - A.9 Fiera Capital's performance objective is to exceed the return of the MSCI World Index (Canadian dollars) for the global equity portion of their portfolio. - A.10 Fiera Capital will passively hedge Fiera Comox's and CBRE Caledon's exposures to foreign currencies on a quarterly basis.